Bankruptcy Law in Canada

 The Bankruptcy and Insolvency Act

 The Bankruptcy and Insolvency Act (BIA) was established by the federal government to help unfortunate, but honest people recover from their financial problems and have a fresh financial start.
-This law details the responsibilities and rights of all the people involved in solving debt problems – the Superintendent of Bankruptcy, the official receivers who represent the Superintendent of Bankruptcy, the court, licensed bankruptcy trustees, and you, the consumer.
+This law details the responsibilities and rights of all the people involved in solving debt problems – the Superintendent of Bankruptcy, the official receivers who represent the Superintendent of Bankruptcy, the court, Licensed Insolvency Trustees, and you, the consumer.

 The BIA governs all bankruptcies in Canada.
 For more information about the BIA, visit our page about theBankruptcy and Insolvency Act.
 You can also read the BIA online on the federal government’s web site.